 Despite a fast-track schedule and logistical challenges at the site, Cupertino Electric did a great job of anticipating our needs, delivering quality work and serving as a true extension of our team.
 The team on this project was both conscientious and committed, which was essential to the project’s success.

-This substation project for utility Sempra U.S. Gas & Power in Boulder City, Nevada services an addition to one of the largest thin-film photovoltaic (PV) solar energy plants in the U.S. In addition to the substation scope of work at the Copper Mountain Solar 2 site, Cupertino Electric installed a 230 kV transmission line spanning one-and-a-half miles to connect the solar farm’s substation with an existing Phase 1 solar substation.
+This substation project for utility Sempra U.S. Gas & Power in Boulder City, Nevada services an addition to one of the largest thin-film photovoltaic (PV) solar energy plants in the U.S. In addition to the substation scope of work at the Copper Mountain Solar 2 site, Cupertino Electric installed a 230 kV transmission line spanning 1.5 miles to connect the solar farm’s substation with an existing Phase 1 solar substation.

 CEI's services included:

 - Designing and constructing 1.5 miles of 230 kV extension from Copper Mountain Solar 2 substation to PG&E's transmission infrastructure